Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_classification/VGG16_for_TensorFlow/README.md

         ```
 - Case for 8 NPUs
     - Modify the ID of NPU in *device_group* in *scripts/run_8p.sh*, default ID is *0,1,2,3,4,5,6,7*.
-    - In *scripts/train_8p.sh* , python scripts part should look like as follows.
+    - In *scripts/train_8p.sh* , python scripts part should look like as follows, make sure that the "--data_dir" modify the path of the user generated tfrecord.
         ```shell
         python3.7 ${dname}/train.py --rank_size=8 \
             --mode=train_and_evaluate \